voytekresearch/WM_specparam/README.md

 ## What is this project about?
-Colourfulbirds is a FOOOF project that uses data from Adam et al. (2018).
-The data is collected from a visual working memory task.
+Colourfulbirds is a project using data from Adam et al. (2018).
+The data were collected from a visual working memory task.
 <li>Experiment 1: different set-sizes and occipital alpha power. </li>
 <li>Experiment 2: set-size kept at 6 items.
 Look at the performance within subjects (good vs. poor).
 Interested in occipital alpha power, and midline frontal theta power. </li>

 ### Replicating the original results
 Our first goal was to replicate the results fom Adam et al. (2018).
 This was to verify that we understand the data structure and were able to combine the behavioral data correctly with the EEG data. <br>
-The replicated results can be found in the "02-Replication.." notebooks <br>
+The replicated results can be found in the "replicated_analysis.ipynb" notebook <br>
 Steps: <ol>
     <li>Delete all the to be rejected trials.
 This is based on the pre-processing from the original paper</li>
     <li>Select EEG data based on set-size/performance/side</li>